 The demolition work, started at the end of 2018, has been completed meanwhile.
 With a symbolic groundbreaking ceremony, construction was officially started in May 2021.
 In the spirit of sustainable development, crushed pieces of concrete recovered from the demolition will be reused in the new construction.
-After preparing the site, the new construction can now start with the creation of the base plate and underground car park.
-The first excavation has already been dug.